-XI.XII.
+XI.
 CHECK REQUESTS

-Check requests are the final other payment mechanism from the accounts payable system.
-This form is used for those relatively few instances that do not fit in with either the Visa program or the purchase order/field purchase order categories.
+Check requests are the other payment mechanism from the accounts payable system.
+This form is used for those relatively few instances that do not fit in with either the Visa program or the purchase order categories.
 These include all payments to employees for reimbursements or for travel; refunds from revenue accounts; payments from escrow accounts or other liabilities; or payments from asset accounts.
 This would also include small one-time payments to vendors who do not accept Visa.
-The form to be used for check requests is located on the network at TAFORMSAP Forms & Instructions/Electronic Check Request.xls.
+The form to be used for check requests is located on the network at T:\FORMS\AP Forms & Instructions\Flectronic Check Request.xls.